diffblue/hw-cbmc/README.md

 endmodule
 ```

-We can then invoke the BMC engine in EBMC as follows:
+We can then invoke the BMC engine in HW-CBMC as follows:

-`$ ebmc main.sv --top main --bound 3`
+`$ hw-cbmc main.sv --top main --bound 3`

 This sets the unwinding bound to `3` and the top-level module to `main`.

-For more information see [EBMC Manual](http://www.cprover.org/ebmc/manual/).
+For more information see [HW-CBMC Manual](http://www.cprover.org/ebmc/manual/).